ron-diesel/edit_calendar_event_view/README.md

 in `<project root>/ios/Runner/Info.plist`.
 See [Apple's documentation](https://developer.apple.com/documentation/bundleresources/information_property_list/nsapptransportsecurity)
 to determine the right combination of entries for your use case and supported iOS versions.

+### Android

+Since events are created via intent, no steps or permissions are necessary to create new events.

 ##  Usage